People with fructose intolerance cannot digest fructose as normal and may experience bloating, abdominal pain, and diarrhea

 People with fructose malabsorption should keep a food log and follow a low fructose diet.

-Reducing fructose intake usually eases symptoms within about 2–6 weeks.
+Reducing fructose intake typically eases symptoms within about

-After symptoms improve, a person can gradually reintroduce foods to see how much fructose they can tolerate.
+After symptoms reduce, a person can gradually reintroduce foods to determine how much fructose they can tolerate.

-Typically, those with fructose malabsorption can consume 10–15g of fructose a day without experiencing symptoms.
+Typically, those with fructose malabsorption can consume 10–15 grams of fructose a day without experiencing symptoms.

 Hereditary fructose intolerance